 Study of the Uniform Fire Code as it applies to fire prevention inspections at the fire company level.
 Includes the Fire Code's relationship to the Uniform Building Code and other recognized standards.
 Special attention is given to the establishment and maintenance of model codes, the inspection process, and developing an understanding of the administrative section of the Uniform Fire Codes and the Uniform Building Codes.
 Discussion of public relations and alternate methods and materials give the course a realistic approach to field applications.
-Prerequisite: FCA 115 or instructor permission.
+Prerequisite: Acceptance into the Fire Science program.
+Formerly FCA 190.

-FCA 299 Leadership
+FIRE 299 Leadership

 Introduces the Fire Science student to leadership and influencing skills among emergency personnel.
 It will explain why effective leadership begins with personal insight and development, describe various leadership models, explore the value of trust in an organization, how to acquire personal influence, and how leaders create a work environment fostering leadership in others.
 In addition, the students will discuss the decision-making process especially in a crisis.
-Prerequisite: FCA 115 or instructor permission.
+Prerequisite: Prerequisite: Acceptance into the Fire Science program.
+Formerly FCA 299.